-STRATFORD ARMY ENGINE PLANT (3rd CD) - Stratford Army Engine Plant was selected for closure under the Department of Defense Base Realignment and Closure (BRAC) of 1995 (Public Law 101-510).
-The facility is located in the town of Stratford.
-On behalf of the Army BRAC Office, USACE has implemented a focused feasibility study to develop alternatives for the remediation of the contaminated
+STRATFORD ARMY ENGINE PLANT (3rd CD) - Stratford Army Engine Plant was selected for closure under the in the town of Stratford.
+On behalf of the Army BRAC Office, USACE has implemented a focused feasibility study to develop alternatives for the remediation of the contaminated tidal flats and Outfall 0008 adjacent to the Site.
+The volume of sediment requiring remediation is approximately 300,000 cubic yards.
+A Focused Feasibility Study was completed in October 2018.
+Due to on-going discussions between Army and the developer (Point Stratford Renewal), the Proposed Plan and design work is on hold.